danielmunicio/MWEKF/README.md

 cd ~/feb-system-integration
 bash feb_lidar_setup.bash
 ```
-In case you switch to a different dongle, the script will create a new connection profile.
+In case you switch to a different dongle, the script will create a new connection profile if you run it again.
 When the connection profile has been created, you can connect the LiDAR to your computer.
 Make sure the green LED on the ethernet port is blinking at a constant high frequency; it means that data is being received by your computer.

 ## Launching the sensor nodes
 ### RoboSense M1 LiDAR